-Marketing to Doctors, Part 1: Lead Generation for An Especially Tricky Audience
+Marketing to Doctors, Part 1: Lead & Content Generation

 Everyone wants to market to doctors.

 Doctors are so popular because they control a ton of money.
 By many calculations, your average doctor in the U.S. controls about $2 million per year in healthcare costs.
 In general, specialists control more than that and family physicians somewhat less.